Holly Bluff site: Site description

 The final major feature of the site is the earthen wall and the trench that surrounds it on three sides.
 In the earliest survey of the site, C. B. Moore reported that the wall was four to 6 ft high and still reached this height although large sections have now been destroyed.
 It is likely that the ditch, which was filled with water from George Lake, supplied the dirt for the wall.
 The one side that was not protected by the wall was the lake side of the site, the lake bank creating a steep enough boundary on this northern side to provide protection.

-Besides topographical settings, the environment of the Lake George site was extremely favorable for occupation.
-In prehistoric times the rich soils and the varying ecologies supported a vast array of plant and animal species.
+The environment of the Lake George site was favorable for occupation with its rich soils supporting an array of bio-diversity.
 The natural levees created by deposits from the Mississippi were made of rich sandy and silty loams which allowed the common Southeastern deciduous hardwoods, such as hickory, elm, ash, cottonwood, maple, pecan, hackberry, honey locust, sycamore, and even gums and oaks, to flourish.
 The swamps surrounding the site supported an entirely different ecosystem including alligators, small reptiles and aquatic plants.
 The streams and rivers also provided fish, shellfish, and other aquatic fauna, which can be seen from excavations of shell middens and deposits of the site.
 These waterways also provided a major form of communication.
 This abundant region was obviously utilized by many different peoples over the course of prehistory as Holly Bluff shows.